agtonomy/trellis/README.md

 Trellis creates an event loop managed by `asio` to eventually handle all user callbacks.

-At the time of writing the `MessageConsumer` callbacks are invoked on this single thread.
+At the time of writing the `MessageConsumer` and `Timer` callbacks are invoked on the event loop.

 ## Examples
 See `examples` directory for some code examples for publishing, subscribing, calling